ryancummings/blog/content/posts/new-blog-who-this.md

 ## History... {#history-dot-dot-dot}

 I had a blog a while ago.
 It died when I didn't update it and made life more complicated than I had to.
 The blog was written using a piece of software called Emacs, which is a decades-old text editor.
 A plugin called ox-hugo converted my Emacs files into markdown files that another piece of software called Hugo converted into a navigable blog.
 Images were a monster to handle, and I ended up writing some custom code to get them from my computer to the site.
-The whole thing was hosted on Github and linked to a domain that I bought.
+The whole thing was hosted on GitHub and linked to a domain that I bought.

 It was a mess!
 It's no wonder that I gave up.